Valproic acid (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, pancreas problems, blood disease, brain disease, depression, or a history of depression or mental illness.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, blood disease, pancreas problems, or a history of depression or mental illness.

-- This medicine can increase thoughts of suicide.
-Tell your doctor right away if you start to feel more depressed or have thoughts about hurting yourself.
-Report any unusual thoughts or behaviors that trouble you, especially if they are new or getting worse quickly.
+- This medicine can increase depression and thoughts of suicide.
+Tell your doctor right away if you start to feel more depressed and have thoughts about hurting yourself.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.